mozilla-conduit/review/README.md

     an update check was performed for this script.  set to `-1` to disable this check.
 - `updater.arc_last_check` : epoch timestamp (local timezone) indicating the last time an update was performed for arc.  set to `-1` to disable this check.
+- `self_auto_update` : when `True` moz-phab will auto-update if a new version is available.
+    If `False` moz-phab will only warn about the new version.

 `moz-phab` can also be configured via the following environmental variables:
 - `DEBUG` : enabled debugging output (default: disabled)